HarshModi2005/HarshModi2005/README.md

 # Hi 👋, I'm Harsh Modi

-I'm Harsh Modi, a pre-final year Computer Science student at IIT Ropar with a deep passion for Natural Language Processing (NLP), Agentic AI, Machine Learning, and Web Development. <br><br>
+I'm Harsh Modi, a pre-final year Computer Science student at IIT Ropar with a deep passion for Natural Language Processing (NLP), Agentic AI, Machine Learning, Financial Markets and Web Development. <br><br>

 I'm fascinated by the intersection of AI and real-world applications, constantly exploring cutting-edge technologies in language models, autonomous agents, and intelligent systems.
 My journey involves building both AI-powered solutions and full-stack web applications that bridge the gap between complex algorithms and user-friendly interfaces.